 Ransomware significantly adds to the cost of a cyber security data breach — tacking on an average of nearly $150,000.
 Despite officials pleading with companies to disregard hacker demands, 53% of ransomware victims opted to pay a ransom in exchange for their data.

-Often, organizations will agree to pay because it costs less than the operational downtime, reputational harm, and non-compliance fees that come from a publicly disclosed data breach.
+Organizations will often agree to pay because it costs less than the operational downtime, reputational harm, and non-compliance fees of a publicly disclosed data breach.
 But paying off a cyber criminal to avoid those extensive repercussions doesn’t always work.

 “Ransomware significantly adds to the cost of a cyber security data breach — tacking on an average of nearly $150,000.”